The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 Not to mention, in the distributed leadership style, even the best thing is a consensus decision, even if that is not sure to be the right course of action.

-Distributed Leadership Styles Needs To Have Leaders With Specified Experience
+Needs To Have Leaders With Specified Experience

 It is important for those leaders to be experts in their niches or industries so they bring the best results for the company.

-But when the leaders are misplaced at position where he or she doesn’t have the necessary experience to bring the desired results, the project crashes down.
+But when the leaders are misplaced at the position where he or she doesn’t have the necessary experience to bring the desired results, the project crashes down.

 And so it fails the leadership style or the strategy used by the organization.
 This is certainly one of the disadvantages of a distributed leadership style.